 - Talk to your partners about their ideal customers.
 Do they match yours?
 What kind of market share can that partner bring to your target experience?
 Which partners really understand the consumer experience?

-Maximize those matches and set realistic targets for those that may be ancillary.
-What kind of content is needed to maximize the experience for the travel consumer on each channel?
+Maximise those matches and set realistic targets for those that may be ancillary.
+What kind of content is needed to maximise the experience for the travel consumer on each channel?
 Is there additional, curated content you could provide to increase conversion without degrading price?
 Push back on those partners that only offer price reduction as a way to increase production.